The Top 15 Causes of Car Accidents in Atlanta

 There are many people operating vehicles under the influence of drugs, and they are not always illegal substances.
 Many types of medications impair ability, and drivers who are currently on medication, whether a painkiller or drug to manage depression, cannot safely operate a vehicle.
 If you are found to be under the influence of any controlled substance and to have caused an accident, you can face legal repercussions, even if the medication was legally prescribed by your physician.
 Be aware of the side effects of any medication before you get behind the wheel.
 Drivers that are on an illegal drug and cause an accident will likely face both drug charges and DUI drug charges.
 These accidents can be minor or very serious.

-If you have been the victim of a negligent driver, contact us and speak with our Atlanta car accident attorney from Millar & Mixon, LLC to get legal representation to help you seek justice and full compensation.
+If you have been the victim of a negligent driver, contact us and speak with our Atlanta car accident attorneys at The Millar Law Firm to help you seek justice and full compensation.

-Call Millar and Mixon Law Firm: GA Car Accident Lawyers
+Call The Millar Law Firm: GA Car Accident Lawyers

 Not ready to chat?
 Use these free resources to help you get the information you need: